 London Pass gives you cheap entry, free entry, free guided tours or a free guidebook at 60+ attractions

-Apsley House was where the Duke of Wellington lived after his climatic victory over Napoleon at the Battle of Waterloo, and is filled with his artworks and war memorabilia.
+Apsley House was where the Duke of Wellington lived after his victory over Napoleon at the Battle of Waterloo, and is filled with his war memorabilia.

-Bletchley Park was a top-secret facility during World War II, where Alan Turing worked to crack the German Enigma codes on the world’s first computer.
+Bletchley Park was a top-secret facility where Alan Turing worked to crack the German Enigma codes during the darkest days of World War II.

-This war memorial remembers the pilots of all nations who gave their lives flying on the dangerous bombing campaigns of the Second World War.
+This war memorial remembers the pilots of all nations who lost their lives flying on dangerous bombing campaigns.

-The Cenotaph stands in the centre of Whitehall, and is the focus of the annual Remembrance Day Parade in November when veterans march past and salute.
+The Cenotaph stands in the centre of Whitehall, and is the focus of the annual Remembrance Day Parade when veterans march past and salute.